 When we initially crossed paths with our main character, Joakim, in 2017, it was evident that both the farm and his story transcended the ordinary.
 Joakim's upbringing, defined by few friendships and complex family dynamics, led him to spend part of his formative years on his grandfather's fox farm.
 To him, this period represented the pinnacle of his life, igniting a profound connection with the foxes.
 It became apparent to us that these animals were akin to family for Joakim.
 Still, we could sense that his deepest longing in life remained to find a true friend.

-As filmmakers, we are drawn to the universal themes Pet Farm explores: loneliness and underdogs..
+As filmmakers, we are drawn to the universal themes Pet Farm explores: loneliness, underdogs, and the mechanisms of radicalization.
 We recognize that Joakim has grappled with finding his place in society throughout his life.
 What he truly lacks is the opportunity to be genuinely heard and seen.
 We believe it is important to amplify the voices of outsiders like Joakim.

 PRODUCTION COMPANY